jasongaylord/JasonGaylord.com/_posts/2018/2018-10-30-using-functions-in-azure-logic-apps.md

 In the image above, you’ll notice that I’ve added a second Html to Text action called `ShortenedString`.

+{% include info-notice.html %}
-{% include info.html notice="You can name the actions whatever you’d like by clicking the ellipsis on the action and choosing Rename.
-If you are using the action anywhere in the logic, you won’t be able to do this." %}
+**Tip:** You can name the actions whatever you’d like by clicking the ellipsis on the action and choosing Rename.
+If you are using the action anywhere in the logic, you won’t be able to do this.
+{% include end-notice.html %}

 Instead of choosing Dynamic content, I chose Expression.
 Under the String functions, click See more.
 This will provide a list of all of the potential string functions including `substring()`.
 Within the expression, I can get the value of a previous step by choosing the Dynamic content item.
 So, the output of the Html to text item is `body(‘Html_to_text’)`</font>`.
 Then, I set the starting index to 0 and the length to be 180.
 This will give me a maximum string length of 180 every time this action is executed.